Premchandyadav369/AETHER/README.md

 └── README.md
 ```

 > **Note:** Large ML artifacts (`*.pkl`, `*.bin`, `*.npy`, FAISS indices) are gitignored.
 PDB structures and ESM-2 embeddings JSON are included.
-The `benchmarks/` directory is where every table in this README should be regenerated from — if you add a new claimed result, add or update the corresponding script there first.
+The `benchmarks/` directory is where every table in the [Benchmarks & Evaluation](#-benchmarks--evaluation) section should be regenerated from; the `notebooks/` directory is the source of the verified [V10.5 OMEGA](#-v105-omega--verified-reproducible-notebook-benchmarks) run logs — if you add a new claimed result anywhere in this README, add or update the corresponding script or notebook cell first.

 ---